 Animals have lots of methods for producing and using light, and people have discovered lots of uses for the light animals can create.
 Researchers can use single-celled luminescent organisms that light up when disturbed to study the way animals move through water.
 Scientists have also given bioluminescent traits to non-luminescent animals in order to perform research on the progression of diseases like cancer and Alzheimer's.
 Such research can make bioluminescence as useful to people as it is to other forms of life.

-To learn more about marine life, bioluminescence and related topics, follow the links on the next page.
+To learn more about marine life, bioluminescence and related topics, follow the links below.

 - Coder, Kim D. "Foxfire: Bioluminescence in the Forest."
 University of Georgia School of Forest Resources.
 1999 (6/25/2007) http://plone.urbanforestrysouth.org/Resources/Library/Citation.2004-07-16.2350

 - Davidson College.
 "Bioluminescence."
 Animal Physiology.
 (6/25/1007) http://www.bio.davidson.edu/Courses/anphys/1999/Cody/definition.htm

 - Haddock, S.H.D.; McDougall, C.M.; Case, J.F.
 "The Bioluminescence Web Page", http://lifesci.ucsb.edu/~biolum/ (created 1997; updated 2006; accessed 6/25/2007).

 - Harbor Branch Oceanographic Institution.
 Bioluminescence.
 (6/25/2007) http://www.biolum.org

 - Jennings, Paige.
 "Glow with the Flow."
 Scripps Institution of Oceanography."
 (6/25/2007) http://explorations.ucsd.edu/biolum/